buqeye/frontiers-emulator-review/README.md

-# BUQEYE Guide to Emulators in Nuclear Physics (Frontiers Review)
+# BUQEYE Guide to Projection-Based Emulators in Nuclear Physics (Frontiers in Physics Article)

-Supplemental Material for "BUQEYE Guide to Emulators in Nuclear Physics"
+All examples discussed in our Frontiers in Physics Article "BUQEYE Guide to Projection-Based Emulators in Nuclear Physics" and more are available here as interactive, open-source Python code so that practitioners can readily adapt projection-based emulators for their own work.

 ## Documentation